Program Leader: Prof. Xiao Hua Wang

-Prof. Peter Steinberg, Prof. Emma Johnston, A/Prof. Moninya Roughan, Dr Andrew Kiss, Mr Chris Lane, Ms Zhibing Li, Mr Guan Dong Gao, Ms Amanda Xiao, Ms Zhixin Cheng, Mr Fanglou Liao, A/Prof Liz Tyo
+Prof. Peter Steinberg, Prof. Emma Johnston, Prof. Moninya Roughan, A/Prof Barbara Robson, A/Prof. Erick Fredj, Dr Andrew Kiss, Mr Chris Lane, Ms Zhibing Li, Mr Guan Dong Gao, Ms Amanda Xiao, Ms Zhixin Cheng, Mr Fanglou Liao, Prof. Charles Lemckert

 - To develop and apply hydrodynamics and sediment transport models in estuaries, ports, and turbid coastal environments;